 Creating pivot tables is accompanied by some preparations too.
-In order to create a pivot table, the first and most important thing you will need is a range of data which you want to analyze.
+In order to create a pivot table, the first and most important thing you will need is the range of data that you want to analyze.

 When preparing data, you have to take note that there must be no blank row or column in between the dataset.
 This is essential as MS Excel will not consider any rows or columns after the blank row or column is encountered.
 Delete all blank rows or columns present in your data.